Charter schools are driving success, innovation and progress.

 Not every charter school has a management company, some are entirely independently-managed, while others opt for a-la-carte services, like human resources or accounting.

-Yes, every single charter school in the state of Michigan is a tuition-free, public entity with nonprofit status.
+Every single charter school in the state of Michigan is a tuition-free, public entity with nonprofit status - whether they work with a management company or not.

 Charter schools have the flexibility and autonomy to differentiate their curriculum, facilities

 Charter schools, like district public schools, are funded according to enrollment, and receive funding from the district and the state according to the number of students attending.
-Unlike traditional district schools, most charter schools do not receive funding to cover the cost of securing a facility.
 Charter schools, however, receive no state funding for facilities and cannot leverage local bond and millage funding for their buildings like traditional schools can.

 The board members who serve Michigan’s public schools share many things in common.
-Whether elected or appointed, they are public officials, trustees of our children’s futures and united by the belief that a high-quality education should be accessible to all.
-But unlike traditional public schools, Michigan’s charter schools are organized under nonprofit school boards appointed by authorizers like Central Michigan University, the entities with the authority to approve new charter schools.
-We believe that this structure of governance provides a number of very important advantages.
+Whether elected or appointed, school board members are public officials, trustees of our children’s futures and united by the belief that a high-quality education should be accessible to all.

 Charter schools serve students and families across Michigan ranging in virtually every demographic category - culturally, socioeconomically, etc. - and as such see support from many, diverse Michiganders.
 A recent poll showed that support for charter schools is up 5% from 2022, to 64% total, and only 22% of Michiganders have an unfavorable opinion of charters, down from 3% since 2020 (Marketing Research Group, 2022).